 StatPro CPDC Series Desiccator Dry Cabinets are widely used and trusted by professionals in the high-tech, R&D, electronic manufacturing, laboratory, cleanroom, and warehouse industries.
 These utilize self-regenerating desiccant dehumidifiers to provide an ultra-low humidity environment.
 With no N2/dry-air purging, these provide automatic control of <5% RH with very fast recovery times at NTP conditions.
-Because … Read moreSolve your moisture problems with a StatPro CPDC Series dry cabinet
+Because these … Read moreSolve your moisture problems with a StatPro CPDC Series dry cabinet

 An Alternative Drying Solution Replaces Traditional Methods As the industry utilizes a high-temperature reflow process, moisture sensitivity in SMT remains a constant problem.
 Serious manufacturing defects and failures are much more likely to occur later when products are in the field, which can be traced to improper storage and handling of components and PCBs during … Read moreIssues associated with moisture problems